josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 The way power dynamic exploitation gets encoded in certain american/western/male-ish 'norms' in culture is brutal.
 I only recently found a book written in 2006 titled: [Self-Made Man: One Woman's Year Disguised as a Man](https://www.amazon.com/Self-Made-Man-Womans-Year-Disguised/dp/0143038702).
 It was an instant download-and-read.
 It shows how bad the emotional landscape is for a vast swath of people living in the USA. '[^not-normal]

 [^not-normal]: it's not normal, how many things are done in the USA.
 That a settler-colonialist mindset baked into social structures would have many harmful, visible effects on a society is a given. men/women dynamics. parent/child. authority/obedient, nobility/peasant, english-speaking/non-english-speaking, white-passing/non-white-passing.
 Bleh.

 ## Children

 Children are an oppressed class.

-I used to think it was self-evident to more people than this seems evident to.
+I used to think this was self-evident.

-lots of adults internalize the bad things they experienced, normalize it, and push it down on the children around them.
+enough/too many adults internalize the bad things they experienced, normalize it, and push it down on the children around them.
 I overhear it in adult/child interactions all the time, especially now that I have a young child.

-I find the [taking children seriously](https://twitter.com/TCSparents) twitter account (and [website](https://takingchildrenseriously.com/)) to be a good resource for appreciating children as a class, seeing/witnessing them better.
+I find the [taking children seriously](https://twitter.com/TCSparents) twitter account (and [website](https://takingchildrenseriously.com/)) to be a good resource for appreciating the plight of children as a class, seeing/witnessing them better.
 Witnessing _us_ better.
 Ivan Illych's [Deschooling Society](https://www.goodreads.com/book/show/223403.Deschooling_Society) and [Tools for Conviviality](https://www.goodreads.com/book/show/253076.Tools_for_Conviviality) are coherent, as well.

 I was a child, not so long ago, and can still easily access enjoyable, child-like ways of being.
 I prize and guard and protect this part of myself, as the world is devastatingly cruel to children. (can't play in streets. compulsory school. war, capitalism, supremacy, it takes parents and friends from them, temporarily or permanently.)